-• Correlation Risk - A number of factors may affect the Fund's ability to achieve a high degree of inverse correlation with the Index.
+- Correlation Risk A number of factors may affect the Fund's ability to achieve a high degree of inverse correlation with the Index.
 Fees, expenses, transaction costs, financing costs associated with the use of derivatives, among other factors, will adversely impact the Fund's ability to meet its Daily Target.
 In addition, if for any reason the Fund is unable to rebalance all or a portion of its investments, the Fund may have exposure to the Index that is significantly greater or less than the Daily Target.
-Any of these factors may prevent the Fund from achieving exposure consistent with the Daily Target.
+Any of these factors may prevent the Fund from achieving exposure consistent with the Daily Target. - Derivatives Risk Investing in derivatives to obtain inverse exposure may be considered aggressive and may expose the

-- Risks Associated with the Use of Derivatives Investing in derivatives to obtain inverse exposure may be considered aggressive and may expose the Fund to greater risks including counterparty risk and correlation risk.
+Fund to greater risks including counterparty risk and correlation risk.
 The Fund may lose money if its derivatives do not perform as expected and may even lose money if they do perform as expected.
-To the extent the Fund invests in swaps that use an ETF as the reference asset, the Fund may be subject to greater correlation risk since the performance of the ETF may not track the performance of the Index.
-Any costs associated with using derivatives will reduce the Fund's return. - Counterparty Risk The Fund may lose money if a counterparty does not meet its contractual obligations.
+To the extent the Fund invests in swaps that use an ETF as the reference asset, the Fund will be subject to the risks of that ETF including the risk that the ETF may not meet its investment objective.
+In addition, the Fund may be subject to greater correlation risk since the performance of the ETF may not correlate to the performance of the Index.
+Any costs associated with using derivatives will reduce the Fund's return.

+- Counterparty Risk The Fund may lose money if a counterparty does not meet its contractual obligations.
 With respect to swap agreements, if the Index has a dramatic intraday move that causes a material decline in the Fund's net assets, the terms of a swap agreement between the Fund and its counterparty may permit the counterparty to immediately close out the transaction with the Fund.
-In that event, the Fund may be unable to enter into another swap agreement or invest in other derivatives to achieve its investment objective. - Leverage Risk Leverage increases the risk of a total loss of an investor's investment, may increase the volatility of the Fund, and may magnify any differences between the performance of the Fund and the Index. - Bitcoin Risk The Fund's investments in swap agreements and bitcoin futures contracts expose the Fund to the risks associated with an investment in bitcoin because the price of these derivatives are substantially based on the price of bitcoin.
-Bitcoin is a relatively new innovation and is subject to unique and substantial risks.
+In that event, the Fund may be unable to enter into another swap agreement or invest in other derivatives to achieve its investment objective. - Leverage Risk Leverage increases the risk of a total loss of an investor's investment, may increase the volatility of the Fund, and may magnify any differences between the performance of the Fund and the Index. - Bitcoin Risk Bitcoin is a relatively new innovation and is subject to unique and substantial risks.
 The market for bitcoin is subject to rapid price swings, changes and uncertainty.